jayachandiran-ux/Crop_Weed_Detection/README.md

 ## 📌 Project Overview

-This project implements an AI-powered Crop and Weed Detection system using the YOLOv8 object detection model.
-The model is trained to automatically identify crops and weeds from agricultural field images, helping farmers improve weed management and precision farming.
+This project implements an AI-powered Crop and Weed Detection system using the **YOLOv8 Nano** object detection model.
+The model is trained on a custom agricultural dataset to detect crops and weeds from field images, supporting precision farming and automated weed management.

 ---

 ## 🚀 Features

-- Detects crops and weeds from field images
+- 🌾 Detects crops and weeds from agricultural images
-- Uses YOLOv8 Nano for object detection
+- 🤖 YOLOv8 Nano object detection model
-- Bounding box visualization
+- 📦 Bounding box predictions
-- Model training and evaluation
+- 📊 Model training and evaluation
-- Image prediction using trained model
+- 🖼️ Image prediction using trained model

 ---